expo/fyi/first-android-submission.md

 #### 🤔 What Happened

-If you're submitting your Android app to Google Play Store for the first time you need to do it manually.
-If you tried to take advantage of the `expo upload:android` you most probably got the following error:
+If you're submitting your Android app to Google Play Store *for the first time*, Google requires that you manually upload it through their web user interface.
+After you have submitted it once through the web user interface, you will be able to use `expo upload:android` for subsequent submissions.

 > You haven't submitted this app to Google Play Store yet.
 The first submission of the app needs to be performed manually.